Otto names make an interesting bunch.

 ELODIE

-ENGLISH COUSINS
+OTTO COUSINS

 This next group of Otto names connects to the original by a gossamer thin strand.
+Are they part of a rich tapestry of cultural variants … or completely separate names?
+That’s hard to say.

 EDGAR, EDITH, EDMUND, EDWARD, EDWIN, EDWINA

 That Old English cousin to aud was well-used in given names.
 While some of these died out after the Norman conquest, many were revived in the nineteenth century.
-Today they range from stylish up-and-comers like Edith to classics like Edward to those in style limbo – probably the right category for Edgar and Edwina, at least for now.
+Today variations range from stylish up-and-comers like Edith to classics like Edward to those in style limbo – probably the right category for Edgar and Edwina, at least for now.

 EUDES